-- Must be taught by a qualified instructor and should use lesson plans aligned with College and Career Readiness Standards - Must provide at least six hours of instructional time per week - Should employ differentiated instruction as necessary to meet the needs of students at various levels. - Should incorporate technology in the classroom and utilize technology as distance learning opportunities. - Include various instructional styles, strategies, adaptations and resources to meet the needs of all students, including those with learning challenges. - Integrate employability and digital literacy skills into academic subjects. - Must maintain a sign-in sheet with signature or electronic attendance tracking system with unique identifier that accounts for time in class. - Staffing must be reasonable based on student enrollment - Class attendance rate should be at a minimum of 50%, with 75% or higher being optimal
+- Must be taught by a qualified instructor and should use lesson plans aligned with College and Career Readiness Standards - Must provide at least six hours of instructional time per week - Should employ differentiated instruction as necessary to meet the needs of students at various levels. - Should incorporate technology in the classroom and utilize technology as distance learning opportunities. - Include various instructional styles, strategies, adaptations and resources to meet the needs of all students, including those with learning challenges. - Integrate employability and digital literacy skills into academic subjects. - Must maintain a sign-in sheet with signature or electronic attendance tracking system with unique identifier that accounts for time in class. - Staffing must be reasonable based on student enrollment.
+An ABE/ASE classroom should only include one instructor, unless there are more than 15 students attending the class.
+A Basic Literacy or ESL class may require additional staffing based on a greater need for intensive support and one-on-one and instruction. - Class attendance rate should be at a minimum of 50%, with 75% or higher being optimal.